Paternal ancestral origins DNA testing

 Your paternal ancestry test result will:

 - Show you your paternal haplogroup affiliation.
 All humans belong to a haplogroup (which is like an early tribe or clan) that can be identified by a alphanumerical code.
-Our result will link you to those ancient forefathers and your ancestral clans with which you share most genetic similarities.
+Our result will link you to this code and identify your ancestral haplogroup with which you share most genetic similarities.
 You can use this to extend your research to see who shares your lineage past and present.

 - To help you understand things more clearly and at a deeper level, you will have a detailed explanation of the haplogroup to which you belong.